-The Library has maps and geographic information in many formats: single maps (sheet maps), and atlases, for example.
-In addition to the Map Collection, maps may also be found in the Reference, Government Documents, the General Collection, and online.
+The Library has maps and geographic information in many formats: single maps (sheet maps) and atlases, for example.
+Those items can be found on the Carlson Library's Third Floor.
+In addition to the Map Collection, maps may also be found in Government Documents, the General Collection, and online.

-Maps can most effectively be found in the UT Library Catalog by conducting a keyword search with the phrase 'd:maps' in the search.
-This will find materials where the subject heading contains the word maps.
+Maps can most effectively be found in the UToledo Library Catalog by conducting a keyword search with the phrase 'd:maps' in the search.
+This will find materials where the subject heading contains the word "maps."
 Use the Location information to determine which collection the map, atlas, or book is in.

-Or, topograhic maps of Ohio and other Great Lakes states can be found with a
+Or, topographic maps of Ohio and other Great Lakes states can be found with a:

 The libraries have access to several databases that provide specialized geographic information from OhioLINK.
 There are also plenty of free map-related sites on the Internet.

 The Map Collection is located on the east side of the third floor of Carlson Library and consists of sheet maps and atlases.
 These maps are for reference use, and therefore do not circulate.
 However, exceptions may be made for items to be used briefly in the classroom or for projects of short duration.